 One of the first businesses in the area was the “flying post”.
 A flying post was an outpost where fur traders would come to trade furs for supplies and equipment.
 These temporary trading posts were very common throughout the Ontario Wilderness, and they have lent their name to Flying Post Lake near Sudbury and the Flying Post First Nations reserve west of Timmins.

 Although commercial trapping had been going on in Ontario, the first known Kearney Flying Post was built in 1878 by William Kearney and Arthur J. O’Neil.
 The post was relocated in 1879, to the southeast corner of what is today the intersection of Highway 518 East and Main Street.

-St. Patrick’s Roman Church
+St. Patrick’s (Heritage) Roman Church

 Built by Irish lumbermen and under the guidance of Father Thomas F. Fleming, the impressive stone church at Kearney was completed in 1904 (four years before Kearney was officially incorporated).
 It was dedicated to Saint Patrick in a solemn ceremony by Bishop R.A.
 O’Connor.

 “It was constructed from hand-gathered fieldstone,” says Patti Gilchrist, chair of the church’s restoration committee.
 “When the Irish came to this community, there were a significant number of them and they decided they would build this church.”

 In 1986, St. Patrick’s Roman Church was officially designated as a Heritage site, and restoration of the windows was completed in 1987.